gabriel403/g403.co/_posts/2020-03-01-github-actions-and-branch-builds.md

 My first blog post in FIVE YEARS :open_mouth:

 One of the problems you get with working on side projects with a group of people is the choices you have to make around tooling.
-You can use one of the awesome hosting providers like netlify or now.sh, but you're normally limited in the number of people that can join the project to contribute and/or the number of "build minutes" you project can do each month.
+You can use one of the awesome hosting providers like netlify or now.sh, but you're normally limited in the number of people that can join the project to contribute and/or the number of "build minutes" your project can do each month.

 For one of the projects I'm involved in we're using a private [GitHub](https://github.com/) repo (which will become public when we're ready) and [Netlify](https://www.netlify.com/) for the initial hosting.
 Netlify on the free tier limits you to 200 build minutes/month and 2 collaborators.
-I decided to investigate how we could use [GitHub actions](https://github.com/features/actions) (limited to 2k minutes/month) and an [s3 bucket](https://aws.amazon.com/s3/pricing/) for which the pricing is pretty trivial.
+I decided to investigate how we could use [GitHub actions](https://github.com/features/actions) (limited to 2k minutes/month) and an [s3 bucket](https://aws.amazon.com/s3/pricing/) for which the pricing is pretty trivial, to see if this is a viable alternative.
+And for something to blog about.

 ### GitHub actions

-Like many code hosting apps GitHub now offers the ability to run a pipeline for build/testing/deploying code.
-These can be filtered based on pushing to branch, opening pull requests, making a comment etc, and there are many publicly available pre-built actions that we can use, but we also have the option to write/run our own.
+Like many code hosting apps GitHub now offers the ability to run a pipeline for linting/building/testing/deploying code.
+These actions can be filtered based on pushing to branch, opening pull requests, making a comment etc, and there are many publicly available pre-built actions that we can use, but we also have the option to write/run our own.

 ### Website hosting with S3